Mike Cofer (kicker): Regular season

+Postseason

 Racing career

 In 1993, Cofer began racing in the NASCAR Featherlite Southwest Tour, running a race at Sears Point Raceway and finishing 39th after an oil pump failed.
 The following year, he began racing full-time in the series for JMC Enterprises, driving the No. 79 Chevrolet.
 Four races into the season, he won his first career race from the pole position at Stockton 99 Speedway, leading all 100 laps.
 He won two more poles at Saugus Speedway and Tucson Raceway Park, finishing fifth in the final points standings and winning the series' Rookie of the Year Award.

 In 1995, he was offered an invitation to compete in the newly formed SuperTruck Series presented by Craftsman, but turned it down to take the job as kickers coach with the Carolina Panthers.
 In 2002, Cofer ran three races in the Truck Series starting at Indianapolis Raceway Park, driving the No. 04 Ford F-150 for Quality Motorsports and finishing 33rd after his radiator failed.
 He ran another for the team at Phoenix International Raceway, starting 30th and finishing 21st, his best runs of the season.
 Cofer later joined Ware Racing Enterprises for the season-ending race at Homestead-Miami Speedway, driving the No. 5 Dodge Ram.
 After starting last, he finished 26th, the last car running.